openharmony/docs/en/application-dev/reference/apis/js-apis-sensor.md

 on(type: sensor.SensorType.SENSOR_TYPE_ID_PEDOMETER, callback: AsyncCallback&lt;PedometerResponse&gt;, options?: Options): void

-Subscribes to pedometer sensor data changes.
+Subscribes to data changes of the pedometer sensor.
 If this API is called multiple times for the same application, the last call takes effect.

 - Parameters
   | Name| Type| Mandatory| Description|